webaware/eway-payment-gateway/readme.txt

 = Can I use the eWAY hosted payment form with this plugin? =

-No, this plugin only supports the [Direct Payments API](https://www.eway.com.au/developers/api/direct-payments).
+No, this plugin only supports the legacy Direct Payments XML API.

 = What is Stored Payments? =